top of page

 • Focuses just on real estate crowdfunding, and isn't a "jack of all trades" site that attempts to do all types of crowdfunding in the same way (meaning that it does real estate poorly).

-• Real online crowdfunding versus broker.
+• Is a "real" online crowdfunding site versus broker.
 "Real" means that the site posts all available investments online, and provides all information on them necessary to invest online (including all due diligence documents, such as leases, appraisals etc.).
 Broker sites are missing some or all of the above things.
 They often require interacting with a salesperson, who will attempt to steer you to their preferred investments.

 • Location: all investments must be U.S.-based.
 (Foreign real estate is more volatile, risky, and difficult for US-based investors to assess.
 It is significantly less likely to follow historical U.S. returns, and more difficult to determine proper diversification, etc.).